-The hero of my original series, "Ghost Hunter Yuki," who is by all appearances a normal school girl.
+The eponymous hero of my original series, "Ghost Hunter Yuki."
+Yuki Hisakawa is by all appearances a normal school girl.
 Her parents are divorced, she now lives with her father Ken, whose new job landed him in the cheerful seaside town of Sunnyshore.
-They have moved in with Yuki's curmudgeonly yet goodnatured paternal grandfather Yosho in his home above his convenience store.
 She attends 7th grade.

-I designed her specifically to be an "everygirl," with an unremarkable background and personality.
-She is awkward (such is puberty), aloof, reserved, and sarcastic, however when she shows kindness it is always genuine, and she will only smile when she means it.
-She is by all means the most unlikely girl to get superpowers, but by virtue of her pre-teen clumsiness, she breaks the artifact known as the rift, returning magic to the world and awakening her dormant superpowers.
+She is aloof, serious, and a complete smart-aleck, however when she shows kindness it is always genuine, and when she smiles, she means it.
+Yuki has a very strong need to do good, possibly to compensate for her own troubles with her family and new living situation.
+By virtue of her pre-teen clumsiness, she breaks the artifact known as the rift, returning magic to the world and granting her superpowers.

-Early into the story, Yuki acquires a loyal animal companion--a baby tapir named Sniff, who came to the local zoo fresh from Malaysia.
-Like Yuki, he too has supernatural ancestry (the Japanese dream-eating Baku), and when the rift breaks, he gains new psychic powers and the ability to learn human language.
+Early into the story, Yuki acquires a loyal animal companion--a baby tapir named Sniff.
+Like Yuki, he too has supernatural ancestry (the dream-eating Baku), and when the rift breaks, he gains new psychic powers and the ability to speak human language (albeit very awkwardly).

 I based his design on the original depiction of the Hopkinsville Goblins of the Kelly-Hopkinsville encounter.
 His body is metallic, grey, and tough like the real goblins were said to be (they were allegedly bulletproof), with bright glowing eyes.
-I channeled Tim Burton and Jhonen Vasquez while creating this design; I intentionally made Jax look both creepy and cute to sell his innocent yet mischievous behavior.
+I channeled Tim Burton and Jhonen Vasquez while creating this design; I intentionally made Jax look both creepy and cute to sell his mischievous yet innocent and pure-hearted persona.

 When designing Jax, I wanted to remain faithful to the original depiction of the Hopkinsville Goblins, but simplify it to be more appealing.
 For inspiration, I looked at various other aliens (the Hopkinsville goblins were rumored to have possibly been aliens), such as the classic grey men, Disney's Stitch, and the works of Jhonen Vasquez.
 In fact, I designed the Goblins to have some resemblance to the Irkens from Invader Zim.